asimondev/amon2agraf/README.md

 Use -h option to see the help text for AMON.

-Create a baseline JSON report for the next 60 minutes using 1 minute interval.
+Create a baseline JSON report for the next 60 minutes using 10 second interval.

-    amon -t baseline -i 60 --output-format json --output-file test_baseline.json -- duration 60
+    amon -t baseline -i 10 --output-format json --output-file test_baseline.json --duration 60

-Create a baseline JSON report for a RAC database from 10am till 4pm.
+Create a baseline JSON report for a RAC database from 10am till 4pm using 60 second interval.

-    amon -tr baseline -i 60 --output-format json --output-file test_baseline.json --start-time "2020-08-16 10:00" -- duration 360
+    amon -tr baseline -i 60 --output-format json --output-file test_baseline.json
+    --start-time "2020-08-16 10:00" --duration 360

 Sometimes you have canceled the AMON report with Ctrl-C or just don't want to wait for the whole duration time.
-In this case you can copy the existing JSON report file and add **]}** an the end.
-This would make this JSON object valid.
-After that the report can be reported as usual.
+In this case you can copy the existing JSON report file and add **]}** an the end of the file.
+This would make the JSON object in this file valid.
+After that the report can be imported as usual.

 ## Data import examples. ##